PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 At no point should the player be extremely hard to kill.
 Armor, tools, accessories, and buffs should be designed around aiding the player in skill-based encounters, not making them win regardless of skill.

 ### Trade-offs
-If the player is given a powerful ability, then it should have an appropriate downside that forces them to use said ability or interact with other mechanics.
+If the player is given something to aid them, then it should have an appropriate take-away to balance it.

 **Examples:**
-- An accessory that gives the player a double-jump, but increases their fall damage.
+- Using rare resources to create a strong tool.
 - An accessory that heals the player, but takes away energy or some other resource.
-- Armor that grants a lot of defense, but makes the player slow.
+- Armor that grants a ton of defense, but makes the player slow.
-- A golden pickaxe is strong, but uses rare resources and is slow to swing.

 ### No Unbreakable Tools
 There should be no way to make tool last indefinitely.
+(WIP)

 # Little Details